kmcnaught/kmcnaught.github.io/block-coding/grid-based-access.md

 ## Frequently asked questions

 **Will this work for switch users?**

 Yes, the grid interfaces work for switch scanning as well as eye gaze.
 The keyboard navigation means any access method that can activate grid cells will work.

 **Do you only support Grid 3?**

-No, Grid 3 is what our initial testers used.
-We can adapt to whatever setup you have - contact us to discuss your specific access method.
+We currently support Grid 3 which is what our initial testers used.
+Grid 3 is well suited to this task due to it's embedded browser.
+We are open to adapting to other software - contact us to discuss your specific access method.

 **What if my student uses a different AAC/access software?**

 We can work with you to adapt the interface.
 The underlying keyboard commands work with any software that can send keyboard input.

-**Can my student become a professional developer?**
-Possibly!
-Software development is an accessible career since it doesn't matter how you operate your computer.
-New AI coding tools are making it even more accessible.
-But you don't need career ambitions to enjoy block coding - there are lots of fun projects for everyone.

 ## Questions or feedback?